codingteam/horta-hell/README.md

 Deployment process management is the purpose of [horta-foundation](https://github.com/codingteam/horta-foundation) project.
 It is the recommended way of horta deployment.

-For development purposes, you may use the `sbt run` command or any IDE-compatible run activities.
+For the development purposes, you may use the `sbt run` command or any IDE-compatible run activities.
+When running from IDE, don't forget to execute `sbt copyResources` before starting an application.
+It will generate necessary resources for proper version tracking.

 ### Building